Out-of-School Time at CYC

 + OUTCOMES

-Recent survey results demonstrated the following results from the OST program:
+In our most recent program year, survey results demonstrated the following reports from OST children:

-• 91% of youth reported that when they grow up they would like to have a job that allows them to be creative and innovative.
+- 86% of youth reported that when they grow up, they would like to have a job that allows them to be creative and innovative.

 CONTACT